 Instructions

 - Place the cream, milk, garlic, nutmeg (if using) and thyme in a medium saucepan and heat to a simmer.
 Add the potato and onion slices, put a lid on the saucepan and simmer for 10 minutes, until the potatoes are just tender.
-Give them a good stir after half the cooking time.
+Give them a good stir after half the cooking time.⅔ cup heavy cream, ⅔ cup milk, 3 garlic cloves, ¼ teaspoon ground nutmeg, 1 pound potatoes, ½ large onion

-- Remove the thyme sprigs, then tip half of the potato mixture into the baking dish.
-Grind over plenty of salt and pepper and sprinkle over about a third of the cheese.
+- Remove the thyme sprigs, then empty half of the potato mixture into the baking dish.
+Grind over plenty of salt and pepper and sprinkle over about a third of the cheese.2 sprigs fresh thyme, salt and pepper, 4 ounces parmesan cheese

 - Bake for 25 to 30 minutes until golden and bubbling.